Enable SAML Authentication on a Site

 1. Sign in to your Tableau Cloud site as a site administrator, and select Settings > Authentication.

-Screen shot of Tableau Cloud site authentication settings page
+Screen shot of Tableau Cloud site authentication settings -- new configuration page

 SAML configuration steps